cs4241-22a/final_project/README.md

 The README for your second pull request doesn’t need to be a formal report, but it should contain:

 1. A brief description of what you created, and a link to the project itself (two paragraphs of text)

+Our project is a “Cookie Clicker”-esque game, but with Gompei as the object to be clicked.
+As you click Gompei you will gain “goat bucks” for each click.
+You can purchase ‘upgrades’ to automate or improve your clicking.
+You can login via Github OAuth and your upgrades and scores will be saved either once every minute or manually.
+There is a global top-10 scoreboard for all players to see who is the best Gompei Clicker out there.
+The game also features a playlist soundtrack and Favicon tab icon.

-2. Any additional instructions that might be needed to fully use your project (login information etc.)
+3. Any additional instructions that might be needed to fully use your project (login information etc.)
-3. An outline of the technologies you used and how you used them.
+4. An outline of the technologies you used and how you used them.
-4. What challenges you faced in completing the project.
+5. What challenges you faced in completing the project.
-5. What each group member was responsible for designing / developing.
+6. What each group member was responsible for designing / developing.
-6. A link to your project video.
+7. A link to your project video.

 Think of 1,3, and 4 in particular in a similar vein to the design / tech achievements for A1—A4… make a case for why what you did was challenging and why your implementation deserves a grade of 100%.